-A timeshare in Mexico is voidable on several counts.
+Yes, you can cancel a timeshare in Mexico because a timeshare in Mexico is invalid on several counts.
 However, I will touch on just a few just for brevity.

 - Timeshare sales people, marketing reps and VLOs work for a pay company called a "pagadora."
 This is the company that employs them.
 They pay a 10% commission to this company for the sale and the company takes care of all the working documents for the local government.

 - There is nothing in the Mexico timeshare contracts that mentions this relationship, and therefore, makes the contract voidable.